Teradata/developer-resources/quickstarts/vantagecloud-lake/vantagecloud-lake-demos-visual-studio-code.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
+import TabsMDX from '../_partials/tabs.mdx';

 # Run Teradata Jupyter Notebook Demos for VantageCloud Lake in Visual Studio Code

 ## Overview
 Visual Studio Code is a popular open-source code editor compatible with Windows, MacOs, and Linux.
-Developers use this Integrated Development Environment [IDE) for coding, debugging, building, and deploying applications.
+Developers use this Integrated Development Environment (IDE) for coding, debugging, building, and deploying applications.
 In this quickstart guide, we launch VantageCloud Lake Jupyter notebook demos within Visual Studio Code.

 ![vscode.png](./images/vantagecloud-lake-demos-visual-studio-code/vscode.png)